 As they work to meet the curricular requirements for both their graduate and medical or law degrees, joint degree students may not always be enrolled in sufficient credits that can be applied towards their Graduate School degree to qualify for a GA.
 This policy allows students to use medical or law courses that fulfill degree requirements for both the medical or law school and the Graduate School (i.e., “double counted courses”) to count towards the GA credit load requirements.

-Graduate degree program: A postbaccalaureate degree program offered under the Graduate School that meet standards established by and is approved through the curricular review and approval process of Graduate Council.
-Graduate degree programs are listed in the Graduate Bulletin.
+- A postbaccalaureate degree program offered under the Graduate School that meet standards established by and is approved through the curricular review and approval process of Graduate Council.
+Graduate degree programs are listed in the Graduate Degree Programs Bulletin.

-Joint degree program: A formal, approved program of study leading to conferral of a graduate degree from the Graduate School and either i) a Juris Doctor (J.D.) from Penn State Law (PSL) or Dickinson School of Law (DSL), or ii) an M.D. degree from the College of Medicine.
-Existing graduate degree programs may establish a joint degree program upon review and approval by the Graduate Council curricular review process and the curricular review process of the respective partner school.
-[Note: Joint degree programs are specifically related to the J.D. and M.D. degrees, and do not include other medical and law education degrees offered by PSL, DSL and the COM (e.g., the L.L.M., S.J.D., and M.P.A.S.)].
+- A formal program of study leading to conferral of a graduate degree from the Graduate School and either i) a Juris Doctor (J.D.) from Penn State Law (PSL) or Dickinson School of Law (DSL), or ii) an M.D. degree from the College of Medicine.
+Existing graduate degree programs may establish a joint degree program upon review and approval by Graduate Council’s curricular review process and the curricular review process of the respective partner school.
+(Note: Joint degree programs are specifically related to the J.D. and M.D. degrees, and do not include other medical and law education degrees offered by PSL, DSL and the COM (e.g., the L.L.M., S.J.D., and M.P.A.S.).

 - Students officially enrolled in a joint degree program may use 700-level medical school courses or 900-level law school courses to meet the minimum required credits per semester for a GA only if those courses will be double-counted towards the graduate degree as specified in GCAC-211 Joint Degree Programs.

 - Double counted courses must also be within the credit limits specified in Process #4 of GCAC-211 Joint Degree Programs.